Khadar Ayderus Ahmed: Awards and nominations

-In 2021, Ahmed directed his first feature film The Gravedigger's Wife (Guled & Nasra).
-The film premiered in July 2021 in the Critics' Week section at the 74th Cannes Film Festival, where it was nominated for the Critics' Week Grand Prize and Caméra d'Or.
-The film received wide critical acclaim and screened in multiple film festivals, including FESPACO where it won the Golden Stallion of Yennenga, the festival's top prize.
+The Gravedigger's Wife was nominated for the Critics' Week Grand Prize and Caméra d'Or at Cannes.
+It received wide critical acclaim and screened in multiple film festivals, including FESPACO where it won the Golden Stallion of Yennenga, the festival's top prize.
 The film was also nominated for the Grand-Prix Award under the International Competition at the Kyiv International Short Film Festival.
-Then in the same year, he was again nominated for the Amplify Voices Award at the Toronto International Film Festival.
+He was also nominated for the Amplify Voices Award at the Toronto International Film Festival.

 The film became the first Somali submission for the Academy Award for Best International Feature Film.